VULTURE FEST 2020:

-Makanda Fest Events and Illinois’s most hippie town is happy to invite everyone to come and join the celebration of the best Southern Illinois has to offer.
-Vulture Fest 2018, Saturday and Sunday, October 20th and 21st, from 11 a.m.- 6 p.m. in Makanda’s historic downtown business district.
+Makanda Fest Events and Illinois’s most hippie town is happy to invite everyone to come and join the celebration.
+Vulture Fest, the best Southern Illinois, has to offer.
+Vulture Fest 2020, October 17th & 18th, in Makandas historic downtown business district.
 2019 Vulture Fest was a blockbuster with record attendance.

 For more than a decade, this not-for-profit festival event has been celebrating the rich and diverse cultural history and heritage of Makanda and its surrounding area with two days of music, food, arts, and crafts.
 The event helps provide support and awareness for the rich artistic culture of one of Southern Illinois’ best-kept secrets, as well as provide fun for the entire family.

-The 2018 Vulture Fest will feature the work of more than forty artisans and craftspeople, as well as Southern Illinois festival cuisine provided by three regional food vendors.
-There will also be a wide array of musical styles ranging from Blues to Jazz to Country to Celtic and, of course, the highlight of the festivities will be the annual return of the Makanda/Giant City’s famed vultures, which draw crowds year after year.
+The 2020 Vulture Fest will feature the work of more than forty artisans and craftspeople, as well as Southern Illinois festival cuisine provided by three regional food vendors.
+There will also be a wide array of musical styles ranging from Blues to Jazz to Country to Celtic.
+Of course, the highlight of the festivities will be the annual return of the Makanda/Giant City’s famed vultures, which draw crowds year after year.

 - A variety of local artisans

 - Dining and a premier wineries